Connect with others who understand.

 A MyEczemaTeam member found that shorter baths followed by applying Vaseline helped the appearance of their daughter’s skin: “The doctor said she should be a Butterball before bed.”

-2. Cover With Gloves and Socks
+3. Cover With Gloves and Socks

 The hands and feet are commonly affected by atopic dermatitis (the most common subtype of eczema).
 These areas have the most contact with rough surfaces, dirt, and sweat, so they’re especially prone to dryness, according to the National Eczema Association.
-Before going to bed, rub a generous helping of petroleum jelly over your hands and feet, then slip on gloves and socks and gloves to keep the protective moisture in place.
+Before going to bed, rub a generous helping of petroleum jelly over your hands and feet, then slip on gloves and socks to keep the protective moisture in place.

 One MyEczemaTeam member said they mix Aquaphor with manuka honey for extra hydration, then pull on cotton gloves and socks.
-Covered hands also keep you from scratching itchy skin in your sleep.

-3. Mix Coconut Oil With Petroleum Jelly
+4. Mix Coconut Oil With Petroleum Jelly

 Several MyEczemaTeam members have reported getting better results from mixing either coconut oil or baby oil with Vaseline.
-One member said their doctor recommended doing this more often during winter, when the dry air can sap moisture from the skin.
+One member said their doctor recommended doing this more often during winter when the dry air can sap moisture from the skin.

 Coconut oil contains lauric acid, a fatty acid with antimicrobial and anti-inflammatory properties.

-4. Try Slugging
+5. Try Slugging

-If you’re prone to facial dryness (but not acne), one technique to retain water on the skin is to spread a layer of petroleum jelly over lotion or another moisturizer, a practice known as slugging.
-Be sure to use only 100 percent-pure white petrolatum — added fragrances could be irritants.
-Since slugging gives you a shiny glow, it’s often done before bed.
+If you’re prone to facial dryness (but not acne), one technique to retain water in the skin is to spread a layer of petroleum jelly over lotion or another moisturizer, a practice known as slugging.
+Slugging is more than just a viral TikTok trend — according to the National Eczema Association, this dermatologist-approved method can soothe an eczema flare by locking in moisture.

 Talk With Others Who Understand